txmastin/hardware_for_ML/README.md

 ### Enabling Novel Memcapacitor Research

-* Our team is developing **physically larger, novel memcapacitive devices** (~1 inch in size) that cannot currently be integrated directly onto tiny CMOS dies.
+* In general, researchers are developing **physically larger, novel memcapacitive devices** (~1 inch in size) that cannot currently be integrated directly onto CMOS dies.
 * This circuit provides the **essential benchtop interface** to experimentally test and validate the neuromorphic function of these cutting-edge, macroscopic memcapacitors in a complete neuron context, bridging the gap between material science, device physics, and neuromorphic circuit behavior.

 ### Addressing the Embedded ML Niche